EHDD(LEGAL) - ALTERNATIVE METHODS FOR EARNING CREDIT: COLLEGE COURSE WORK/DUAL CREDIT

 The time during which a student attends a dual credit course, including a course provided under the college credit program, shall be counted as part of the minimum instructional hours required for a student to be considered a full-time student in average daily attendance.
 Education Code 48.005(g) [See FEB]

 The commissioner of education may approve instructional programs provided off campus by an entity other than a district as a program in which participation by a student may be counted for purposes of determining average daily attendance.
 Education Code 48.007(a)

 Reporting Off-Campus Programs

-A district may adopt a policy that allows a student to participate in an off-campus instructional program.
-The program must be provided only by an institution of higher education that is accredited by one of the regional accrediting associations specified in 19 Administrative Code 74.25 (relating to High School Credit for College Courses).
+A board may adopt a policy that allows a student to participate in an off-campus instructional program.
+The program must be provided only by an institution of higher education that is accredited by one of the regional accrediting associations specified in 19 Administrative Code 74.25 (High School Credit for College Courses).

 To be eligible, a student must:

 - Have demonstrated college readiness as outlined in the requirements for participation in dual credit programs in the Student Attendance Accounting Handbook;

 - Meet any eligibility requirements adopted by the institution of higher education; and